edgamat/edgamat.github.io/_posts/2025/08/2025-08-31-A-Simple-Messaging-Library-With-Azure-Service-Bus.md

 ### Summary

-I have wanted to learn how to user Azure Service Bus for awhile now.
+I have wanted to learn how to user Azure Service Bus for awhile.
 Not all its features, but just the basics for now.
 The publishers and consumers I have created make using the service bus in an application straightforward.
 I have hidden the details of how to configure and register the objects behind simple to use abstractions.
 I had a lot of fun creating these samples.